gepstein23/PokerHighHandSimulator/README.md

 ## Problem Overview

 NLH and PLO players pay the same rake to compete for the same High Hands.
-Therefore, a NLH and PLO player should have the same chances to win.
+Therefore, a NLH and PLO player should have the same chances to win under identical circumstances.

+## Project Description
+This program allows the user to simulate HH promotions being run at a Poker Room with NLH and PLO tables.
+The program plays through poker hands per table, stores qualifying HHs per period, and compares them to qualifying HHs from other tables during the same period.
+Once the simulation concludes, the program outputs the winning statistics per game type for the simulation duration.

 ## Algorithm Description
 TODO